 Digital Humanities is an area of study where humanities disciplines engage digital tools, archives, artifacts, and information technologies.
 This certificate is designed to introduce students to the ideas, materials and computational tools that underlie this field.
-It is open to students of all majors.
-Students take 18 credit hours from a selection of courses taught in different departments and colleges at UT and must earn a letter grade of C- or better in all courses required for certification.
+It is open to students of all majors and will be certified by the College of Liberal Arts, but will also have committee membership from the School of Information to coordinate curriculum and will appear in both colleges' catalogs.
+Students take eighteen credit hours from a selection of courses taught in different departments and colleges at UT Austin and must earn a letter grade of C-or better in all courses required for certification.
 Some courses required by the certificate may also fulfill degree requirements established by a student's major department.